-Inputs, Required: S-NSSAI(s), UE ID (SUPI), update flag.
+Inputs, Required: NSAC type, S-NSSAI(s), UE ID (SUPI), update flag.

-The S-NSSAI(s) parameter is a list of one or more network slices for which the number of UEs registered with a network slice is to be updated and checked if the maximum number of UEs per network slice threshold has already been reached.
+The NSAC type indicating the type of NSAC.
+The NSAC type may include number of UE or number of PDU Session.

+The S-NSSAI(s) input parameter are the network slices subject NSAC.

 The UE ID is used by the NSACF to maintain a list of UE IDs registered with the network slice.

-The update flag input parameter indicates whether the number of UEs registered with a network slice is to be:
+The update flag input parameter indicates whether the number of UEs registered with a network slice or number of the PDU session within the network slice is to be increased or decreased: